denten-books/plain-text/2-chapter.md

 "control and reference codes" and "printer output" [@bishop; @may].
-The materials from the time often speak of three distinct human operators that could be responsible for each stage of the production: one entering the copy, one specifying to control codes, and one responsible for handling the paper output.
+The materials from the time often speak of three distinct human operators that could be responsible for each stage of the production: one entering the copy, one specifying the control codes, and one responsible for handling the paper output.
 The machine operators could hypothetically work in isolation from one another.
 The typist would see only elements of the copy; the typesetter or the controller only formatting and control codes; and the printer only the